 Develop your vision in a film program that goes beyond training and convention.

 The MFA Film program prepares students to create and thrive in the rapidly changing landscape of contemporary film.
-Our unique multidisciplinary culture provides the ideal conditions for exploring the themes and topics they care about from many perspectives, including artist, craftsperson, and entrepreneur.
-With the mentorship of our award-winning faculty, students strengthen their conceptual capabilities, refine their working methods, and expand their understanding of the moving image.
+Our unique multidisciplinary culture provides the ideal conditions for exploring the themes and topics you care about from many perspectives, including artist, craftsperson, and entrepreneur.
+With the mentorship of our award-winning faculty, students strengthen conceptual capabilities, refine working methods, and expand their understanding of the moving image.
 Like CCA Film on Facebook for the latest updates.